Skip to content

 senderAddressInternal address of the sender on the TON blockchain.

-valueIntAmount of nanoToncoins in a message.
+valueIntAmount of nanoToncoins in the received message.

 Usage example: